 There are times when a professor might need to record a class meeting for students to view instead of meeting on the designated class night.
-If this does occur, in order for a student to be counted as present for that class week, the class recording will need to be viewed and then an email sent to info@rivercityschool.com notifying that the recording has been watched.
+If this does occur, for a student to be counted as present for that class week, the class recording will need to be viewed and then an email sent to the professor notifying that the recording has been watched.
 No written response is needed.